 Angie graduated from Indiana State University with a Bachelor of Science in Interior Design.
 Prior to joining the FBi team, Angie was a kitchen and bath sales consultant in Lafayette, IN.
 In 2012, she started with FBi as the Inside Sales/Marketing Assistant.
-Today she holds the role as Marketing Project Manager.
+Today she holds the role of Sr. Marketing and Inside Sales Manager.
 Angie grew up in a farming community and has always enjoyed helping her family on the farm.
-A past 10 year 4-H Member, her passion for livestock pursued her to take a career in the agriculture field.
-Her and her husband live in Northwest Indiana with their two daughters.
+A past 10-year 4-H Member, her passion for livestock pursued her to take a career in the agriculture field.
+She and her husband live in Northwest Indiana with their two daughters.
 In her free time, she enjoys outdoor leisure activities and spending time with friends and family.

 What Are the Advantages of the EasyMotion Sliding Door?

-1) Posi-Guide Track
+1) Posi-Guide Sliding Door Track

-2) StepSaver Latch System
+2) StepSaver Sliding Door Latch

 3) Increased Sliding Door Strength

-Do you have more questions that are not covered in this article?
-If you need help designing and planning, please contactFBi Buildings at800.552.2981orclick here to email us.
+Do you have more questions about pole barn sliding doors that are not covered in this article?
+If you need help designing and planning, please contact FBi Buildings at 800.552.2981 or click here to email us.
 If you are ready to get a price, click here to request a quote, and a member of our customer engagement team will help you determine the next steps of your project.